-- The use of 2012 RWQC recommended excursion rate (10% based on 90th percentile STV) for freshwater swimming beach notifications. - The use of a 25% exceedance of a STV over a 90-day geometric mean of either 126 C/100 ml for e. coli and a 25% exceedance of a STV over a 90-day geometric mean of 30 enterococci in order to protect the long-term health of a waterbody.1 The application of a 25% exceedance of a STV over a 90-day geometric mean vs. a 30-day geometric mean is supported by AIC because (1) Idaho does not contain any coastal, marine swimming beaches, and (2) the use of a 90-day geometric mean is fully consistent with the October 30, 2015 communication from EPA's Standards and Health Protection Division to the Water Quality Standards Coordinators: Narrative Justification for Longer Duration Period for Recreational Water Quality Criteria (attached).
+- Apply a 25% exceedance of a STV over a 90-day geometric mean of 126 C/100 ml for e. coli and a 25% exceedance of a STV over a 90-day geometric mean of 30 enterococci in determining beneficial use support determinations; and, - Retain the rule language that provides for the opportunity to collect additional bacteria data in order to assure our Idaho communities that effluent limit violations and receiving water impaired beneficial use determinations are valid.

+AIC asserts that the application of a 90-day geomean vs. a 30-day geomean for water body assessments is the most common sense path forward because (1) Idaho does not contain any coastal, marine swimming beaches, and (2) the use of a 90-day geometric mean is fully consistent with the October 30, 2015 communication from EPA's Standards and Health Protection Division to the Water Quality Standards Coordinators: Narrative Justification for Longer Duration Period for Recreational Water Quality Criteria (attached).